BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 }
 ```

-the problem is the copying, we don't handle forwarding. if we take references, we run into object lifetime issues. there might be a way to parametrize it (take copy of rvalue, refernce of lvalue), but it would probably quickly become a monsteroues code.
+the problem is the copying, we don't handle forwarding. if we take references, we run into object lifetime issues. there might be a way to parametrize it (take copy of rvalue, reference of lvalue), but it would probably quickly become a monsteroues code.
 </details>

 ## C++ Weekly - Ep 319 - A JSON To C++ Converter